rust-lang/rust-wiki-backup/Note-git-workflow.md

 Incoming
 --------

-* The integration branch is `incoming`.
+* The integration branch is `master`.
 Only the sheriff should push to `master`.
-  * If you have push access and are not the sheriff today, please push to `incoming`, not `master`.
-  * If you are filing pull requests, please file them against `incoming`, not `master`.
-* The sheriff will pull the last green commit from `incoming` to `master` daily.
-* The current sheriff will be listed in the IRC channel title.
+* Integration happens automatically via @bors.
+This is an automatic integration robot that does the entire merge-and-test integration cycle after an authorized reviewer reviews your pull request.

 General
 -------